sztupy/dotfiles/README.md

 Automatic spell correction for your commands, syntax highlighting, and more.
 We've also provided lots of enhancements:

-* Vim mode and bash style `Ctrl-R` for reverse history finder
+* Emacs mode with bash style `Ctrl-R` for reverse history finder
 * `Ctrl-x,Ctrl-l` to insert output of last command
 * Fuzzy matching - if you mistype a directory name, tab completion will fix it
 * [fasd](https://github.com/clvv/fasd) integration - hit `z` and partial match for recently used directory.
 Tab completion enabled.